binarymist/BinaryMistBlog/content/home/talks-workshops.md

 +++

-I deliver high quality information security talks and workshops at conferences and private events around the world.
+Kim delivers high quality information security talks and workshops at conferences and private events around the world.

 <table>
    <tr>